 Vancouver Elementary Workshops

-Our classroom workshops will be available again from January – June 2024!
-Workshops will be led by two Geering Up instructors and consist of exciting, hands-on activities that promote problem solving and curiosity in STEAM fields.
-In our elementary workshops, students will be introduced to exciting science and engineering topics and use their curiosity and ingenuity to complete the challenges and experiments.
-Students of all levels can participate and be equipped with the tools and knowledge they need to further explore programming, science, and engineering after the workshop.
+Workshops will be led by two Geering Up instructors and consist of exciting, hands-on activities that promote problem-solving and curiosity in STEAM fields.
+Students of all levels can participate and walk away from the workshop with the tools and knowledge they need to further explore programming, science, and engineering.

 • Available Times: